uber/Cadence-Docs/src/docs/08-workflow-troubleshooting/03-retries.md

 ## Configuration of activity retries and workflow retries

-Some of the configurable values could be misconfigured and a result will not have the intended behaviour.
+Some of the configurable values could be misconfigured and as a result will not have the intended behaviour.
 These are listed here.

 ## MaximumAttempts set to 1